rajin-khan/AIris/Documentation/Idea.md

 ## **Core Features & Capabilities**

 ### **Instant Scene Analysis**
-- **Sub-2-second** response time from button press to audio description
+- **Sub-2-second** response time from button press to audio description.
-- **Contextual understanding** of spatial relationships and important objects
+- **Contextual understanding** of spatial relationships and important objects.
-- **Dynamic detail levels** based on scene complexity
+- **Dynamic detail levels** based on scene complexity.

 ### **Intelligent Description Engine**
+- **Spatio-Temporal Memory:** Remembers objects and context from previous moments to inform current descriptions.
-- **Object identification** with confidence levels
+- **Object identification** with confidence levels.
-- **Spatial awareness** (left/right, near/far relationships)
+- **Spatial awareness** (left/right, near/far relationships).
-- **Activity recognition** (people walking, cars moving, etc.)
+- **Activity recognition** (people walking, cars moving, etc.).
-- **Safety alerts** (obstacles, hazards, traffic conditions)
+- **Safety alerts** (obstacles, hazards, traffic conditions).

 ### **Adaptive AI Processing**
-- **Local-first approach** using optimized models on Raspberry Pi
+- **Local-first approach** using optimized models on Raspberry Pi.
-- **Smart fallback** to Groq API for complex scenes requiring more processing power
+- **Smart fallback** to Groq API for complex narrative synthesis.
-- **Learning capabilities** to improve descriptions based on user preferences
+- **Learning capabilities** to improve descriptions based on user preferences.

 ### **Seamless User Experience**
-- **Single-button operation** - press and receive description
+- **Single-button operation** - press and receive description.
-- **Hands-free design** - fully wearable and wireless
+- **Hands-free design** - fully wearable and wireless.
-- **Long battery life** - optimized for all-day use
+- **Long battery life** - optimized for all-day use.
-- **Weather-resistant** construction for outdoor use
+- **Weather-resistant** construction for outdoor use.

 ---

 ## **Technical Implementation Strategy**

-### **Phase 1: CSE 499A - Software Foundation**

-#### **Core Development Goals:**
-1. **AI Model Research & Selection**
-   - Evaluate lightweight vision-language models (LLaVA, MiniGPT-4, BLIP-2)
-   - Benchmark performance on Raspberry Pi 5
-   - Implement Groq API integration as backup
-   - Set up Ollama for local LLM processing

-2. **Scene Description Engine**
-   - Develop intelligent prompting strategies for optimal descriptions
-   - Create context-aware description templates
-   - Implement confidence-based description filtering
-   - Build audio output optimization

-3. **Camera Integration & Testing**
-   - USB/CSI camera module integration
-   - Real-time image capture optimization
-   - Lighting condition handling
-   - Button trigger implementation

-4. **Performance Optimization**
-   - Model quantization for faster inference
-   - Memory management for 8GB RAM constraint
-   - Background processing architecture
-   - Latency measurement and optimization

-#### **Deliverables:**
-- Fully functional prototype running on Raspberry Pi 5
-- Comprehensive performance benchmarks
-- Working camera integration with button trigger
-- Audio description system with TTS
-- Documentation of AI model comparison and selection

-### **Phase 2: CSE 499B - Hardware Integration & Refinement**

-#### **Hardware Development Goals:**
-1. **Custom Hardware Design**
-   - 3D-printed spectacle mount for camera
-   - Ergonomic button placement and wiring
-   - Compact Raspberry Pi case design
-   - Portable power supply solution

-2. **Wiring & Electronics**
-   - Long-wire camera connection design
-   - Button integration with proper debouncing
-   - Power management system
-   - Bluetooth audio integration

-3. **User Experience Optimization**
-   - Field testing with actual users
-   - Ergonomic refinements
-   - Battery life optimization
-   - Durability and weather-proofing

-4. **Final System Integration**
-   - Complete hardware-software integration
-   - Production-ready prototype
-   - User manual and setup documentation
-   - Performance validation in real-world scenarios
+Our development is structured into a focused 4-week sprint to build the advanced Context-Aware Spatial Description (CAS-D) system.

+*   **Week 1: Formalize Prototype & Foundations**
+    *   **Goal:** Refactor our current `app.py` prototype into a professional project structure and establish the theoretical groundwork for the advanced system by analyzing key research papers (MC-ViT, Video-3D LLM).
+    *   **Deliverable:** A polished, runnable v1 prototype and a research summary document.

+*   **Week 2: Build the Core AIris Engine**
+    *   **Goal:** Implement the main `AIrisModel` class, including the `PositionAwareEncoder`, the k-means-based `MemoryAgent`, and the LLM decoder wired for cross-attention.
+    *   **Deliverable:** A functional `AIrisModel` that can be tested with dummy data, proving the internal mechanics work.

+*   **Week 3: Integrate the 3D Data Pipeline**
+    *   **Goal:** Implement a PyTorch `Dataset` and `DataLoader` for the ScanNet dataset, capable of feeding real-world RGB, depth, and camera pose data into our model.
+    *   **Deliverable:** A successful integration test showing that real data can flow through the `AIrisModel` without errors.

+*   **Week 4: End-to-End Proof-of-Concept**
+    *   **Goal:** Implement a full training loop, run it on a small subset of the data, and demonstrate that the training loss decreases.
+This proves the entire architecture is viable and can learn.
+    *   **Deliverable:** A functional, end-to-end MVP codebase with a `README.md`, and a near-complete research proposal draft.

 ---